 Reopening this summer in lush Castelo de Paiva halfway between Porto and the Douro Wine Region, the dramatically revamped Douro 41 is a contemporary property inspired by its stunning natural surroundings.
 The hotel’s design, conceived by award-winning Portuguese architect João Pedro Serôdio, recreates the region’s terraced verdant slopes and blends with minimalist efficacy into the surrounding landscape.

-In addition to 37 rooms and five suites, all flooded with natural light and featuring terraces and private gardens with magnificent views to the river, Douro 41 will include a panoramic restaurant with regional gastronomy, a spa and fitness complex with hydrotherapy and an outdoor swimming pool, as well as three bars and two meeting and event rooms.
+In addition to 62 rooms and suites, all flooded with natural light and featuring terraces and private gardens with magnificent views to the river, Douro 41 will include a panoramic restaurant with regional gastronomy, a spa and fitness complex with hydrotherapy and an outdoor swimming pool, as well as three bars and two meeting and event rooms.
 With its on-site fluvina with capacity for 26 boats, the hotel promises easy access to the river and to the wine-rich valley that surrounds it, where guests can explore the area’s natural features or indulge their senses at the world-famous Douro wine cellars.